 As I was exiting the foyer of the hotel, I hid behind the column and looked around the street.
 It was empty.
 Bleak light of street lamps drew strange crossbeams on pavements.
 Early October leaves were gyring in closed circles like witches around the fire.

-I was looking for him.
+I was looking around, hoping to not see him.

-As Borges warned me, “do not ever come close to him.
+As Borges warned me, “Do not ever come close to him.
 Do not look him straight in the eyes.
 He will always be near.
+His watch will be ticking.
 If he attempts to catch on, run.
-His watch will be ticking.
-Do not let him wind the watch.
-He will be on your footsteps.
-Where you go, he will go.
-Where you escape, he will wander.”
+But he will forever follow.
+In a way, he will be like a shadow of you.”

 My madness has begun.

-My attempts to speak to Borges again were futile.
+My attempts to speak to Borges were futile.
 How does the blind master live with this curse, I wondered.
 How does he manage to evade his sinister follower?

 The books that he wrote, I bought all of them in attempts to find hidden meanings.
 What if he had secret messages for me inside his writings?
-The Book of Sand, Dr. Brodie’s Report… I even searched his earlier writings, analyzed every word.
-Pointless.
-Futile.
-Until…
+The Book of Sand, Dr. Brodie’s Report

-1983.
-“Shakespeare’s Memory”.
+Until 1983.
+“Shakespeare’s Memory.”
 His final book, as it turned out to be.